-Lois Biener, PhD, Senior Research Fellow has been a study director at the UMass Center for Survey Research since 1990.
+Lois Biener, PhD, senior research fellow, has been a study director at UMass Boston's Center for Survey Research since 1990.
 Much of her work has focused on evaluating statewide tobacco control interventions by means of population-based telephone surveys of teenagers and adults.
-She has been Principal Investigator of studies funded by the National Cancer Institute, the Robert Wood Johnson Foundation and the American Legacy Foundation.
+She has been principal investigator of studies funded by the National Cancer Institute, the Robert Wood Johnson Foundation, and the American Legacy Foundation.
 She has expertise in research design and survey methodology.
-Having served on journal editorial boards and on NIH and Robert Wood Johnson Foundation grant review committees, Dr. Biener can also consult on grant and manuscript preparation.
+Having served on journal editorial boards and on NIH and Robert Wood Johnson Foundation grant review committees, she can also consult on grant and manuscript preparation.

-Wendy B. London, PhD, Associate Professor of Pediatrics, Harvard Medical School, Director of Biostatistics and Director, Clinical and Translational Investigation Program, Division of Pediatric Hematology/Oncology, Boston Children’s Hospital and Dana-Farber Cancer Institute has served as Faculty Director of the Dana Farber SDMC since the summer of 2013.
-Dr. London is a biostatistician with research interests in neuroblastoma, prognostic stratification and design of clinical trials.
-She also serves as the Lead Statistician for the Neuroblastoma Committee of the Children’s Oncology Group (COG).
+Wendy B. London, PhD, Associate Professor of Pediatrics, Harvard Medical School, Director of Biostatistics and Director, Clinical and Translational Investigation Program, Division of Pediatric Hematology/Oncology, Boston Children’s Hospital and Dana-Farber Cancer Institute—has served as faculty director of the Dana Farber SDMC since the summer of 2013.
+London is a biostatistician with research interests in neuroblastoma, prognostic stratification and design of clinical trials.
+She also serves as the lead statistician for the Neuroblastoma Committee of the Children’s Oncology Group (COG).

 Dragana Bolcic-Jankovic, MA, UMass Boston

 Patricia Gallagher, PhD, UMass Boston